LA’s Ambitious Affordable Housing Measure: What We Know, What’s Under Debate, and What Next for Measure ULA

 When Westside for Everyone endorsed United to House LA (Measure ULA) in 2022, we were excited by one of the boldest ideas in the country to raise revenue for housing and homelessness prevention.

 What Measure ULA does: The so-called “mansion tax” puts a one-time fee on real estate sales over $5 million, with the goal of generating hundreds of millions annually for affordable housing, rental assistance, tenant protections, and homelessness prevention.
-Contrary to the name, this tax affects both single family and multifamily properties.
+Contrary to the name, this tax affects both single family and multifamily properties as well as commercial and industrial sites.

 Westside for Everyone’s support: Westside for Everyone endorsed Measure ULA and put significant effort into helping it pass - we knocked on doors, phone banked, and educated our members about why we supported it.